Easy, healthy and full of flavor. Low in carbs and fat and high in protein. This turkey meatball recipe makes the perfect weeknight dinner!

 Instructions

-- In a large bowl, mix the turkey, parsley, egg, breadcrumbs, parmesan, garlic powder, onion powder, salt, and pepper with your hands until just combined, being careful not to overmix.
+- In a large bowl, mix one pound ground turkey, 3-4 Tablespoons parsley, one beaten egg, 1/3 cup breadcrumbs, 1/4 cup parmesan, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 3/4 teaspoon salt, and 1/4 teaspoon pepper with your hands until just combined, being careful not to overmix.

-- Using a medium cookie scoop or a spoon, portion the mixture onto the baking sheet.
+- Using a medium cookie scoop or a spoon, portion the mixture onto a baking sheet.
 Using your hands, shape each portion into 1 1/2-inch balls.
-Return to the baking sheet.

 Notes